© 2025 All Rights reserved WUSF

 The Rays said more information about the sale and the new ownership group will be shared after the deal is completed.
 It is expected to close within two weeks.

-The Tampa Bay Rays announced that co-presidents Matt Silverman and Brian Auld will step down from the team's operations once the team is sold, which is expected in the next two weeks.
+The Tampa Bay Rays on Wednesday announced co-presidents Matt Silverman and Brian Auld will step down from their leadership positions once the team is sold, which is expected in the next two weeks.

-In a statement, Silverman said serving the Rays has been one of the "greatest joys" of his life.
+He said his time with the Rays has been one of the "greatest joys" of his life.

-"What makes me proudest is seeing how the Rays have become woven into the region’s identity, with a true generational fan base taking shape," he continued.
+"What makes me proudest is seeing how the Rays have become woven into the region’s identity, with a true generational fan base taking shape," he said in a statement.
 "Children who once came to games are now bringing their own families, and that sense of connection will continue to grow for decades to come."

-Auld stated that he is grateful to continue supporting the team as a senior advisor.
+Auld is in his 21st season with the franchise and 11th as team president.
+He stated he is grateful to continue supporting the team as a senior adviser.

 Steve Newborn is a WUSF reporter and producer at WUSF covering environmental issues and politics in the Tampa Bay area.